stuartshay/nyc-landmarks-vector-db/memory-bank/projectbrief.md

 5. Create API endpoints for vector search and chat functionality
 6. Enable conversation memory for the chatbot
 7. Support filtering by landmark ID
-8. Integrate with existing Postgres database and REST API
+8. Integrate with CoreDataStore API exclusively as the data source

 ## Key Goals
 - Create a system that can answer detailed questions about NYC landmarks